BTEUK/Network/README.md

 <!-- end of the list -->
 For more details reference the [Wiki](https://github.com/BTEUK/Network/wiki) (incomplete).
 ## Proxy
-Features such as global chat and discord integration require a Velocity Proxy, running the [Proxy](https://github.com/BTEUK/Proxy) plugin.
-If you are planning to run multiple connected servers with the Network plugin it is highly advised to use this plugin.
+To use this plugin it is necessary to have a Velocity Proxy that is running the [Proxy](https://github.com/BTEUK/Proxy) plugin.
 ## Dependencies
 - [WorldGuard](https://enginehub.org/worldguard)
 - [WorldEdit](https://enginehub.org/worldedit) or [FAWE](https://www.spigotmc.org/resources/fastasyncworldedit.13932/)